and welcome back to a brand new episode of the biggest, most epic series ever – no, not Game of Thrones and not The Mandalorian.

 - Thomas hält um Marias Hand an.

-If you have any questions or suggestion just leave me a comment.
 I hope you liked it and see you next time.